hurwitzlab/stampede-template/README.md

 often sufficient.
 I have many examples where I write entire pipelines in bash (fizkin) and others where I merely pass all the arguments to some more capable program (graftM).
-If the pipeline needs to use the "launcher" to get parallelization of jobs, I will probably
+If the pipeline needs to use the "launcher" to get parallelization of jobs, I will probably stick with bash since the launcher is controlled entirely via environmental variables.

 ### Makefile